 This event aims to bring together academics, with an interest in race and ethnicity, to network and develop new research themes that focus on the ways that social, political, and economic relations interact with race and ethnicity in a given society, region, or community.

-The roundtable workshop is an opportunity for researchers to network, learn what each other is working on, forge collaborative links, and develop new research themes.
-The session will begin with each participating member presenting a brief overview of their research.
-We will then break into small groups based on research interests to brainstorm potential collaborations and new projects.
-This will be followed up with a summary of the day, and an agenda for future steps.
+The roundtable workshop is an opportunity for researchers to network, learn about ech other's reseach, forge new collaborative links, and develop new research themes.
+The session will begin with each participating member presenting a brief overview of their own research.
+We will then break into small groups based on research interests to discuss potential collaborations and new projects.
+This will be followed by a summary of the day, and a plan for future steps.

-The mains themes of the day will include:
+The mains themes of the day will include (but not limited to):

-Additionally, any other form of scholarship that focusses on race and/or ethnicity is invited to attend.
+Additionally, any other form of scholarship that focusses on race and/or ethnicity may be discussed.

 - Issues of race and ethnicity research roundtable

 - Date: 4 December 2019

 If you are interested in taking part, contact Dr Nicole Fielding (firstname.lastname@example.org)

 The Roundtable is facilitated by Dr Nicole Fielding and Dr Udeni Salmon.